grommunio/grommunio-web/plugins/smime/README.md

 PR_RECEIVED_BY_NAME        | The SHA1 certificate finger print
 PR_INTERNET_MESSAGE_ID     | The MD5 certificate finger print

-In the attchment of this message the pkcs12 is stored (based64) encoded for a WebApp.Security.Private message, if it is a WebApp.Security.Public message the attachment contains a base64 encoded PEM file.
+In the attachment of this message the pkcs12 is stored (based64) encoded for a WebApp.Security.Private message, if it is a WebApp.Security.Public message the attachment contains a base64 encoded PEM file.

 ## Testing